u01jmg3/docs/events.md

         }
     }

-Event discovery is disabled by default, but you can enable it by overriding the `shouldDiscoverEvents` method of your application's `EventServiceProvider`:
+Event discovery is disabled by default but you can enable it by overriding the `shouldDiscoverEvents` method of your application's `EventServiceProvider`:

     /**
      * Determine if events and listeners should be automatically discovered.